What is the Best Magnesium with no Side Effects?

 Some types of magnesium can cause side effects such as stomach upset and diarrhea.
 Others may interact with medications you are taking.
 That's why it's important to choose the right type.

 In this article, we'll take a close look at various types of magnesium supplements you might find in your local health food store.
-We'll also focus on Nano Magnesium, a form that's shown to be highly effective with fewer side effects than others.

 Which Type of Magnesium has the Fewest Side-Effects?